 Host: Great.
 Now today we're talking about bushfire season.
 Now when we look at bushfire survival, it helps to focus on four key actions.
 So we need to first have a plan, ensure we are prepared, understand the risks and tune into warnings and updates.
 So let's start with action point one: have a plan.
 How can we prepare ahead of time before a bushfire strikes?

 Guest: Well, with bushfires and extreme weather, having a plan and being well-prepared can really make a difference and is a key for survival.
 There are a few handy tips and tools that can help you come up with a comprehensive plan to ensure you and your family’s safety when a bushfire does strike.
-The easiest way to do this is to use the bushfire survival plan from the Queensland Fire and Emergency Services, or QFES for short.
+The easiest way to do this is to use the bushfire survival plan from the Queensland Fire Department, or QFD for short (formerly Queensland Fire and Emergency Services or QFES).
 This tool will go through the important questions with you and cover the evacuation basics.

 For example: whether you will stay to defend or leave the property early; when you should leave; identify safe places you can evacuate to; how you get there and make sure everyone is accountable, including the pets.
 You should also have a list of emergency contacts handy as part of the evacuation survival plan.
 Ensure you have the most up-to-date details of the property manager or owner, so you are able to contact them in case of an emergency.
 It's important no matter what the plan is, you should discuss it and share it with the family so everyone is in agreeance and well-informed on when to do what for the best chances of survival.